pankajsy9/flowallet_2.0/README.md

        var publicKey = eccrypto.getPublic(privateKey).toString("hex");

-After generation the key pair is stored in `public/keys.txt` separated by a delimiter (:).
+After generation the key pair is stored in `public/keys.txt` separated by a delimiter (:). <br>
+Storage is done manually i.e opening the above text file and adding the key pair in the format `public_key:private_key`

 After storage the public key is used for login.